WynandBasson88/task_manager/README.md

 * Display statistics of users and tasks assigned to them
 * Generate statistical reports

-The goal of this project was to build a task management system using the Python programming language and can be used by any person or business that needs to keep track of all the tasks assigned to employees.
+The goal of this project was to build a task management system using the Python programming language.
+This project can be used by any person or business that needs to keep track of all the tasks assigned to employees.

 ## Instructions for how to test the code
 * Download the task_manager.py file